hkcal/sinophone.forum2025.github.io/README.md

 We are especially interested in submissions on Hong Kong and Taiwan, which tend to be underrepresented in the global representation of the Sinophone community.
 Comparative works and submissions on other locales, e.g. Singapore, Malaysia and North America, are also welcome.

 ## Call for Paper
+### Workshop on Hong Kong Cultures, Arts and Languages
-### Following [the previous workshop at the University of Sheffield](https://sites.google.com/sheffield.ac.uk/hkcaluk-workshop/home), this workshop calls for papers on these topics:
+Following [the previous workshop at the University of Sheffield](https://sites.google.com/sheffield.ac.uk/hkcaluk-workshop/home), this workshop calls for papers on these topics:

 **Cultures:**
 - Production and circulation of Hong Kong culture within and beyond the Sinophone world